DETAILED ACTION

 Jin does not teach: wherein each detection interval is specifically timed to correspond to an expected return time window for its associated laser pulse shot.

 However, Jin ‘325 teaches a timing scheme for detecting a reflected light pulse.
 The timing scheme includes a delay time which is chosen depending on the measuring range of depth selected by the processor.
 For an object at a close distance, the delay time has a shorter width.
 For an object at a long distance, the delay time has a longer width.
 After the delay time, a window time occurs where the reflected pulse signal is detected by the pixel array during the first to fourth photogate signals.
 The window time width can also be adjusted depending on the operation mode.
-(Fig. 7, delay time TD, window time TW, reflection pulse signal RP, first to fourth photo gate signals PG1 to PG4, Paragraph [0080],[0082] (See also Paragraph [0087])).
+Thus, the detection interval is timed to correspond to the expected time window for an associated laser pulse (Fig. 7, delay time TD, window time TW, reflection pulse signal RP, first to fourth photo gate signals PG1 to PG4, Paragraph [0080],[0082]; See also Paragraph [0087]).

-Regarding claim 3, Jin, as modified in view of Jin ‘325, discloses the system of claim 1, wherein a plurality of the detection intervals are overlapping (Jin, Fig. 11A, exposure intervals EXP for R1 and R2 overlap for each scanned column, Paragraph [0090]-[0091]).
+Regarding claim 3, Jin, as modified in view of Jin ‘325, discloses the system of claim 1, wherein the plurality of detection intervals are overlapping (Jin, Fig. 11A, exposure intervals EXP for R1 and R2 overlap for each scanned column, Paragraph [0090]-[0091]).

-Regarding claim 4, Jin, as modified in view of Jin ‘325, discloses the system of claim 1, wherein the control circuit identifies the different pixel sets to read out from based on a plurality of range points that are targeted by the laser pulse shots (Jin, Fig. 11A, laser beam, light scanning pattern and corresponding pixel exposure intervals EXP, Paragraph [0090]-[0091]).
+Regarding claim 4, Jin, as modified in view of Jin ‘325, discloses the system of claim 1, wherein the control circuit identifies the different sets of the pixels to read out from based on a plurality of range points that are targeted by the laser pulse shots (Jin, Fig. 11A, laser beam, light scanning pattern and corresponding pixel exposure intervals EXP, Paragraph [0090]-[0091]).

 Regarding claim 5, Jin, as modified in view of Jin ‘325, discloses the system of claim 4-, wherein the shot list identifies the targeted range points for the laser pulse shots by azimuth and elevation angles (Jin, Fig. 11A, laser beam, light scanning pattern ranges over azimuth and elevation angles, Paragraph [0090]).